javascript-obfuscator/javascript-obfuscator/README.md

 Specifies `renameProperties` option mode:
 * `safe` - default behaviour after `2.11.0` release.
 Trying to rename properties in a more safe way to prevent runtime errors.
 With this mode some properties will be excluded from renaming.
 * `unsafe` - default behaviour before `2.11.0` release.
 Renames properties in an unsafe way without any restrictions.

+If one file is using properties from other file, use [`identifierNamesCache`](#identifiernamescache) option to keep the same property names between these files.

 ### `reservedNames`
 Type: `string[]` Default: `[]`